filecage/mstasty/README.txt

+NOTICE:
+This is an old project from 2010.
+Most of the code is really bad, but the bot still works.
+Do not try to learn from here.

 /***************************************************
 *    __  __    _____         _           ____      *
 *   |  \/  |__|_   _|_ _ ___| |_ _   _  |___ \     *